quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-electron-apps/electron-accessing-files.md

 ---

 ## Using __dirname & __filename
-Since the main process is bundled using webpack, the use of `__dirname` and `__filename` will not provide an expected value in production.
+Since the main process is bundled using Esbuild, the use of `__dirname` and `__filename` will not provide an expected value in production.
 Referring to the File Tree, you'll notice that in production the electron-main.js and electron-preload.js files are placed inside the `dist/electron-*` folder.
 Based on this knowledge, use `__dirname` & `__filename` accordingly.

 ```bash
 app.asar